Computer Programs

 • The separability principle [1] governs the interplay of macroscopic and microscopic effects.

 • Five fission channels are considered.
 The strengths of the shells in the fission valleys are identical for all fissioning systems.
-The mean positions of the heavy fragments in the asymmetric fission channels are essentially constant in atomic number, as suggested by experimental data [2].
+The mean positions of the heavy fragments in the asymmetric fission channels S1 and S2 are essentially constant in atomic number, as suggested by experimental data [2].

 • The stiffness of the macroscopic potential with respect to mass asymmetry is deduced from the widths of measured mass distributions [3].

-• Prompt neutron emission from the fragments is calculated with a Monte-Carlo statistical code using level densities from empirical systematics [8] and binding energies from mass tables with gamma competition included.
+• Prompt neutron emission from the fragments is calculated with a Monte-Carlo statistical code using level densities from empirical systematics [8] and binding energies with theoretical shell effects with gamma competition included.

 • Spectra and multiplicities of prompt gamma emission are provided.
 Non-statistical gamma emission is calculated with a dedicated VMI model.